Loading

 To demonstrate that God is sovereign over all empires and to encourage faithfulness even under extreme pressure

-is a teenage exile who gets taken to and ends up at the top of two different empires without ever compromising his faith.
-The first half (chapters 1-6) is all stories — lion's den, fiery furnace, the writing on the wall — young men who refuse to bend even when it could cost them everything.
+is a teenage exile who is taken to and rises to the top of two different empires without ever compromising his faith.
+The first half (chapters 1-6) consists of narrative accounts — the lion's den, the fiery furnace, the writing on the wall — young men who refuse to compromise even when it could cost them everything.
 The second half (chapters 7-12) shifts to apocalyptic visions of empires rising and falling, culminating in the coming of one 'like a Son of Man' who receives an everlasting kingdom.